-Sales Tax Debt means all outstanding bonds, notes and other obligations secured in whole or in part by Sales Tax Revenues.
+"Sales Tax Debt" means all outstanding bonds, notes and other obligations secured in whole or in part by Sales Tax Revenues.

-Sales Tax Revenues means the amounts collected by the California State Board of Equalization and distributed to the Issuer pursuant to Section 100250 et seq. and Ordinance No. NS-2 adopted by the Issuer on March 29, 1976 and as approved by the voters on March 2, 1976.
+"Sales Tax Revenues" means amounts collected by the State Board of Equalization and distributed to the Authority pursuant to Section 135250 et seq. of the Act and Ordinance No. NS-2 adopted by the Authority on March 29, 1976 and as approved by the voters on March 2, 1976.

-Securities Depositories means the following: The Depository Trust Company, 711 Stewart Avenue, Garden City, New York 21530, Fax-(216) 227-4039 or 4190, Midwest Securities Trust Company, Capital Structures-Call Notification, 440 South LaSalle Street, Chicago, Illinois 60605, Fax-(312) 663-2343; Philadelphia Depository Trust Company, Reorganization Division, 1900 Market Street, Philadelphia, Pennsylvania 13103, Attention: Bond Department, Dex-(215) 496-5058, or, in accordance with then-current guidelines of the Securities and Exchange Commission, such other addresses and/or such other securities depositories, or no such depositories, as the Authority may designate in a Request of the Authority delivered to the Trustee.
+"Securities Depositories" means the following: The Depository Trust Company, 711 Stewart Avenue, Garden City, New York 21530, Fax-(216) 227-4039 or 4190, Midwest Securities Trust Company, Capital Structures-Call Notification, 440 South LaSalle Street, Chicago, Illinois 60605, Fax-(312) 663-2343; Philadelphia Depository Trust Company, Reorganization Division, 1900 Market Street, Philadelphia, Pennsylvania 13103, Attention: Bond Department, Dex-(215) 496-5058, or, in accordance with then-current guidelines of the Securities and Exchange Commission, such other addresses and/or such other securities depositories, or no such depositories, as the Authority may designate in a Request of the Authority delivered to the Trustee.

-Serial Bonds means Bonds, maturing in specified years, for which no Mandatory Sinking Account Pavements are provided.
+"Serial Bonds" means Bonds, maturing in specified years, for which no Mandatory Sinking Account Pavements are provided.

-Series, whenever used herein with respect to Bonds, means all of the Bonds designated as being of the same series, authenticated and delivered in a simultaneous transaction, regardless of variations in maturity, interest rate, redemption and other provisions, and any Bonds thereafter authenticated and delivered upon transfer or exchange or in lieu of or in substitution for (but not to refund) such Bonds as provided in the Indenture.
+"Series," whenever used with respect to Bonds, means all of the Bonds designated as being of the same series, authenticated and delivered in a simultaneous transaction, regardless of variations in maturity, interest rate, redemption and other provisions, and any Bonds authenticated and delivered upon transfer or exchange or in lieu of or in substitution for (but not to refund) such Bonds as provided in the Indenture.

-Sinking Accounts means the accounts in the Principal Fund so designated and established pursuant to the Indenture for the payment of Term Bonds.
+"Sinking Accounts" means the accounts in the Principal Fund so designated and established pursuant to the Indenture for the payment of Term Bonds.

-Standard & Poor's means Standard & Poor's Ratings Group, a corporation duly organized and existing under and by virtue of the laws of the State of New York, and its successors and assigns, except that if such corporation shall be dissolved or liquidated or shall no longer perform the functions of a securities rating agency, then the term "Standard & Poor's" shall be deemed to refer to any other nationally recognized securities rating agency selected by the Authority.
+"Standard & Poor's" means Standard & Poor's Ratings Group, a corporation duly organized and existing under and by virtue of the laws of the State of New York, and its successors and assigns, except that if such corporation shall be dissolved or liquidated or shall no longer perform the functions of a securities rating agency, then the term "Standard & Poor's" shall be deemed to refer to any other nationally recognized securities rating agency selected by the Authority.

-State means the State of California.
+"State" means the State of California.

-Supplemental Indenture means any indenture duly executed and delivered, supplementing, modifying or amending the Indenture, but only if and to the extent that such Supplemental Indenture is specifically authorized under the Indenture.
+"Supplemental Indentures" means any indenture duly executed and delivered, supplementing, modifying or amending the Indenture, but only if and to the extent that such Supplemental Indenture is specifically authorized under the Indenture.

-Tax Certificate means the tax certificate delivered by the Authority at the time of the issuance and delivery of any Series of Bonds, as the same may be amended or supplemented in accordance with its terms.
+"Tax Certificate" means the tax certificate delivered by the Authority at the time of the issuance and delivery of any Series of Bonds, as the same may be amended or supplemented in accordance with its terms.

-Term Bonds means Bonds payable at or before their specified maturity date or dates from Mandatory Sinking Account Payments established for that purpose and calculated to retire such Bonds on or before their specified maturity date or dates.
+"Term Bonds" means Bonds payable at or before their specified maturity date or dates from Mandatory Sinking Account Payments established for that purpose and calculated to retire such Bonds on or before their specified maturity date or dates.